marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-10 - Arrays 2D/Problem0010 - Sum of All Elements in a 2D List/problem.md

 You are given a 2D list (matrix).
 Write a program to calculate the sum of all the elements in the matrix.

 ## Input Description
-The variable matrix is already initialized with a 2D list of integers.
+The variable "matrix" is already initialized with a 2D list of integers.
 You need to calculate and print the sum of all the elements in the matrix.